KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 Qwen3-VL support hasn't been added to the standard library, `llama-cpp-python`, which is downloaded via `pip install llama-cpp-python` - this didn't work.

 Check the version number of llama-cpp-python you're using.
-I used the version 0.3.17 or 0.3.18 from **JamePeng** and it supports qwen3.
+I used the version 0.3.17 or latest from **JamePeng** and it supports qwen3.
 The standard version `llama-cpp-python` hasn't been updated for a long time.
 `llama-cpp-python` 0.3.16 last commit on Aug 15, 2025 and it doesn't support qwen3.